tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/Solved/palindrome/README.md

   * **Ask During**: Solution sketch, implementation discussion.

-  * **Look For**
+  * **Look For:**

     * Candidate can confirm yes or no based on their solution.

     * The best candidates will be able to tweak their solutions to allow removal of spaces for the test.

 * **Prompt**: Is this the only solution?

   * **Ask During**: Solution sketch, implementation discussion.

-  * **Look For**
+  * **Look For:**

+    * Candidate discusses alternatives.

-* **Candidate Discusses Alternatives**.
-Strong candidates will identify multiple-solution approaches, but it's OK if they don't see more than one.
+    * Strong candidates will identify multiple-solution approaches, but it's OK if they don't see more than one.

     * What you want to see is that the candidate explains alternative approaches or justifies why no alternative exists.

 ### Hints